terminology

 A person whose gender identity is the same as the sex they were assigned at birth.

-The term gay typically indicates a man who is romantically and emotionally attracted to men.
-The term gay is sometimes used to describe lesbians or as an umbrella term for anyone who is LGBTQ.
+The term gay typically indicates a man who is emotionally, romantically and/or physically attracted to other men.
+The term gay is sometimes also used to describe lesbians or as an umbrella term for anyone who is LGBTQ.

-A woman who is emotionally, romantically, and/or sexually attracted to other women.
+A woman who is emotionally, romantically, and/or physically attracted to other women.
 Non-binary people may also use this term to describe themselves, if applicable.

 Celibacy (or being celibate) refers to the practice of not participating in sexual activity